Florida Approved

 The Florida First-Time Driver's Written Exam is a 50-question multiple-choice exam.
 You must score an 80% or higher to pass.
 You cannot get more than ten questions wrong to get a passing score.
 Per Florida law, you will be allowed 60 minutes (1 hour) to complete the written exam online.
 Once the exam has been started, you will not be allowed to pause or stop the exam.
 Any questions not answered after the 60 minutes have expired will be marked as incorrect.

 If you cannot pass the Permit Test on the first try, you will have two more opportunities to take the test.
-If you cannot pass the exam after your 3rd attempt, you must take the Permit Test in person at an approved Florida DHSMV location.
+If you cannot pass the exam after your 3rd attempt, you must take the Permit Test in person at a Florida service center location, with a driver's license exam provider, or an authorized third party administrator.

 Note: You must register and pay separate fees for each test attempt.